North Sumatra: Geography

 In North Sumatra, there are currently two national parks: the Gunung Leuser National Park and Batang Gadis National Park.
 According to the Ministerial Decree No. 44 of 2005, forest area in North Sumatra today covers 3,742,120 ha, consisting of a 477,070-hectare (ha) Natural Reserve Area/Natural Conservation Area, 1,297,330 ha of protected forest, 879,270 ha of limited production forest, 1,035,690 ha of permanent production forest, and 52,7600 ha of production forest that can be converted to another status.

+Tree-cover loss year in North Sumatra, 2001-2024, from the Global Forest Change dataset.

-However, the figure above is only de jure.
+However, the above figure is only de jure.
 In reality, the forests are not as large as the figures suggest.
 A lot of the forests are damaged, due to encroachment and illegal logging.
 So far, over 206,000 ha of forests in Sumatra have experienced changes in function.
 As many as 163,000 ha were converted to plantations and 42,900 ha were transmigration areas.